-3 Ameren IL EE Plan docket: 17-0311; ComEd EE Plan docket: 17-0312; Nicor Gas EE Plan docket: 17-0310; and Peoples Gas - North Shore Gas EE Plan docket: 17-0309.
+2 Ameren IL EE Plan docket: 17-0311; ComEd EE Plan docket: 17-0312; Nicor Gas EE Plan docket: 17-0310; and Peoples Gas - North Shore Gas EE Plan docket: 17-0309.

 Table 1: SAG Meetings Meeting Category Description Large Group SAG meetings will be held in-person on a quarterly basis, at a minimum.
-Three (3) Large Group SAG meetings will be held in 2018 - July, September, and November.
+Four (4) in-person Large Group SAG meetings are expected to be held in 2019.
+Additional Large Group SAG meetings will be held by teleconference on an as-needed basis.
 Large Group SAG The SAG Facilitator will prioritize topics and issues that are required by the Illinois Energy Efficiency Policy Manual Version 1.1, or as it may be updated from time to time; directives to SAG from the Illinois Commerce Commission (ICC); and ICC-approved stipulated agreements between utilities and non-financially interested parties.
 Other topics related to EE portfolio planning, design, implementation, and evaluation will be scheduled for Large Group SAG discussion as time and resources permit.
-SAG Technical Advisory Committee (TAC) Meetings will be held as needed.
-Technical Advisory Committee (TAC) meetings address updates to the IL-TRM, EM&V issues, and other issues of a technical nature.
-SAG participants will be briefed on topics covered in the TAC.
-SAG TAC meetings related to the IL-TRM are administered by VEIC, the independent IL-TRM Administrator.
-The SAG Facilitator coordinates with the IL-TRM Administrator and participates, as needed.
-SAG Subcommittees SAG Subcommittees will be established for necessary issue-specific topics based on ICC directives, Policy Manual requirements, and stipulated agreements.
-Participation in SAG Subcommittees will be open to all SAG participants, unless there is a financial conflict of interest.
-In 2018, the Policy Manual Version 2.0 Subcommittee will convened.
-SAG Working Groups SAG Working Group meetings will be held to discuss short-term issues that need resolution.
-Meetings will be held by teleconference and scheduled as needed, with participation by a small group of interested SAG participants.
+Meetings will be held as needed.
+Technical Advisory Committee meetings address updates to the IL-TRM, EM&V issues, and other of a technical nature.
+SAG participants will be briefed on topics of the TAC.
+SAG TAC meetings related to the IL-TRM are administ VEIC, the independent IL-TRM Administrator.
+The SAG Facilitat coordinates with the IL-TRM Administrator and participates, as in SAG Subcommittees will be established for necessary issue-spe based on ICC directives, Policy Manual requirements, and stipu agreements.
+Participation in SAG Subcommittees will be open to participants, unless there may be a financial conflict of interest.
+SAG Subcommittees In 2019, the Policy Manual Subcommittee will conclude its wor finalizing Policy Manual Version 2.0.
+Version 2.0 is anticipated submitted to the Commission for approval in June, 2019.
+A new Subcommittee will kick-off in mid-2019.
+SAG Working Group meetings will be held to discuss short-te that need resolution.
+Meetings will be held by teleconference a scheduled as needed, with participation by a small group of interparticipants.
+SAG Working Groups may recommend next step Policy Manual Subcommittee, EM&V Subcommittee and/or II TAC.
+SAG Working Groups In 2019, there are three Working Groups that may be convened Facilitator: 1.
+Non-Energy Impacts Working Group 2.
+Market Transformation Savings Working Group 3.
+Illinois EE Successes Working Group (tentative)